joe-sharman/phil-docstrings/README.md

 This project was made to practice working with LLM APIs.

 **Note:** Google _used_ to have a generous Gemini API free tier, but this has now been reduced.

+_Originally published on the 5th of January 2025_.